 The GED Ready practice test is the only test that will predict your readiness for the real GED® test.
-GED Ready™ is the official practice test developed by GED Testing Service that will assess if a test-taker will be successful or not on the real GED test.
+GED Ready® is the official practice test developed by GED Testing Service.

+This test will assess if a test-taker will be successful or not on the real GED test.

 As the GED test consists of four separate and independent modules or sub-tests, there are four GED Ready tests.

 You can buy GED Ready Vouchers that are good for one of these four official practice tests.

 When you take this test, your score is assigned to one of the three zones: Likely to pass (when you get 159 and above), Too close to call (when you score between 143 and 158), and Unlikely to pass (when you get 100 and 142).